 Our Halloween decorations exploded all over the floor, and we had a giant cardboard box.
-Why not put the two together for a spooky Halloween track?
+Why not put the two together?

 It was quick.
 It was easy to make.
-And it inspired the imaginary play that we all craved.
+And it inspired imaginary play for the kids!

 RELATED: Looking for even more Halloween ideas?
 Here are 31 activities for October.

 Why Play this Spooky Outdoor Track Activity

 - Develops motor skills – with this activity, kids learn how to hold and move cars around a specified area.